FINDERS: CIA FRONT & NEW AGE CULT

 Dabbling in the occult can have serious consequences, as the Finders learned (even if the Washington Post did miss the point).
 With friends like these, who needs enemies?

-However, I was advised that child sexual abuse was practiced by another group — one of the several New Age cults in the Finders “network”.
-I was told by Steve Rossof about a counter-culture group house on the Shenandoah River in Virginia (directly across the river from the Trappist Monestary, another hotbed of perversion).
-This group — some of whom I probably met in passing, but cannot name — was called “THE ZANIES”.
+However, I was advised that child sexual abuse was practiced by another group — one of the several New Age cults in the Finders network.
+I was told by Steve Rossof about a counter-culture group house on the Shenandoah River in Virginia (directly across the river from the Trappist monastery, another hotbed of perversion).
+This group — some of whom I probably met in passing, but cannot name — was called “THE CRAZIES”.
 Rossof told me that they “all liked to run around naked and have sex with each other and with children.”

 These exact words were used by Marion Petty’s daughter-in-law when I asked her about the group.
-And Mike Versace of The Community in Arlington confirmed that The Zanies were involved in sexual practices with children.
+And Michael Versace of The Community in Arlington confirmed that The Crazies were involved in sexual practices with children.

 With respect to the animal parts found at the Finders warehouse, it is more likely that the offal was intended for occult practices or shamanistic healing rather than for ritual child abuse.
 It could be that the animal parts were to be processed for distribution on the Chinese black market.
 The Finders were fascinated with oriental healing, homeopathy, herbalism, and medicinal drugs.
 In fact, Steve Rossof (nicknamed Roscoe), a Jew (who I saw years later marching in the street, pretending to be an Arab agitator) claimed to be a homeopathic “doctor”.
 It is possible that the woman who died was treated with homeopathic “medicine” before her demons were exorcised (and her spirit commended to a merciful God).
 It is even possible that the Finders were going to EAT the stuff.
 I have seen how they cook.
 Who knows, they might have gotten ahold of some new exotic cookbook.
 The point I am trying to make is that one should be careful not to jump to conclusions.
 There may be a reasonable explanation.

 Reportedly, not all of the Finders are CIA.
-Jim and Betty Farned — the ones who were arrested in Florida on the child abuse charges — are NSA (National Security Agency) according to Diane Smith, who I last spoke with in 1990.
-And I have reason to believe that at least one of them was with Intertel, a private intelligence service.
-And finally, I know for certain that some of them are Mossad — Israel’s state security service.
+Jim and Betty Farned — the ones who were arrested in Florida (this error is corrected below) on the child abuse charges — are NSA (National Security Agency) according to Diane Smith, who I last spoke with in 1990.
+Moreover, I have reason to believe that at least one of them was with Intertel, a private intelligence service.
+And finally, I know for certain that some of them are MOSSAD — Israel’s state security service.

 Now there is talk that more and more, the security agencies are using “freelancers” (the “temporary” worker of the intelligence community).
 Thus it is difficult, if not impossible, to ever ferret out the truth of just who is working for who, and who is responsible for what.
-And it is equally difficult, if not impossible, to hold the security services accountable to the government or to the people for their actions and abuses — or for our tax dollars.
+It is equally difficult, if not impossible, to hold the security services accountable to the government or to the people for their actions and abuses — or for the waste of our tax dollars.

 Well, now we know a little of what is going on.
 Witchcraft and the occult.
 Sexual perversions.
 Drugs.
 Murder.
 Mind-Control.
 Assassinations.
 And now kidnapping and ritual child abuse.
 Where will it end?